robiningelbrecht/speedcubing-glossary/README.md

     </tr>
     <tr>
         <td><strong>ZZ</strong></td>
-        <td>A 3x3 speedsolving method created by Zbiginiew Zborowski in which the first step involves orienting all edges on the cube.</td>
+        <td>A 3x3 Speed-solving method created by Zbiginiew Zborowski in which the first step involves orienting all edges on the cube.</td>
     </tr>
 </table>